 - Do not own any land or building;

 - Do not lease a unit that has a 1-year lease or option to buy;

 - Do not owe more than $6,000 in debt (community property debts only);

 - Own less than $41,000 worth of community property;

 - Do not own separate property valued over $41,000;

 - Agree that neither spouse will ever receive spousal support; and

 - Sign a marital settlement agreement dividing community assets and debts.

-In addition to meeting the requirements above, you and your spouse must have lived in California for the past 6 months and resided in the county where the summary dissolution was filed for the last 3 months.
+In addition to meeting the requirements above, one of the parties (either you or your spouse) must have lived in California for the past 6 months and resided in the county where the summary dissolution was filed for the last 3 months.

 Myths About California Summary Dissolution